ReconTrapper/ReconTrapper/README.md

 Happy bug hunting!

 This version includes a link to the detailed instructions for the puzzle.
-Adjust the text and links as needed for your specific project.
 - 📫 How to reach me ... telmore4611@gmail.com

 <!---